Docs Your Domains How to Set Up SendLayer on Namecheap

 You can use the Copy button in the SendLayer interface to copy any value to your clipboard.

-Remember to choose the type of the corresponding type for each record from the dropdown list.
+Remember to change the Record type to match the corresponding type for each record from the dropdown list.
 For the TTL value, leave it as Automatic, which Namecheap will use by default.

-Once you’ve added an individual record, you can click the green tick to save it.
+Once you’ve added an individual record, click the green tick to save it.
 You’ll need to repeat the process for each of the 5 records SendLayer generates.

 Alternatively, you can enter all 5 records, then click SAVE ALL CHANGES.